Notes from the field — cloud, GitHub, AI agents

 CatLight

-It’s hard to imagine modern development without continuous intergation and unit-tests.
+It’s hard to imagine modern development without continuous integration and unit-tests.

 C# 7 features preview